taanya-d/Festive-Campaign-Analysis/README.md

 limit 1;

-4.How does the sales performance vary across different zones during Diwali?
+4. How does the sales performance vary across different zones during Diwali?

 SELECT Zone, sum(Amount) AS ZONES_SALES
 from diwali_sales_data
 group by Zone;

-5.What is the average age of customers who made purchases for each product category during Diwali?
+5. What is the average age of customers who made purchases for each product category during Diwali?

 SELECT Product_Category, avg(Age) AS AVG_AGE
 from diwali_sales_data